AMERICAN BOARD OF DERMATOLOGY, INC.

 Section 3.
 Confidentiality.
 In order to protect the privacy of all candidates for certification and to encourage free and objective evaluation of candidates, the Corporation shall safeguard the confidentiality of all information concerning individual candidates and shall not disclose such information except with the permission of the candidate or as required by law.
 Notwithstanding the foregoing, the Corporation (a) may disclose whether it has issued a certificate to any individual and (b) may release statistical information which does not identify any individual.

-Subject to this Article and to Delaware law, the Corporation shall indemnify each examiner, officer, and director, including the Executive Director and any Associate or Assistant Executive Directors, against liability and expenses, including attorney's fees, incurred in connection with any legal action in which the indemnified person is made a defendant by reason of good faith efforts on behalf of the Board.
+Subject to this Article and to Delaware law, the Corporation shall indemnify each examiner, officer, and director, including the Executive Director Associate Executive Directors, Executive Consultants and Managing Director against liability and expenses, including attorney's fees, incurred in connection with any legal action in which the indemnified person is made a defendant by reason of good faith efforts on behalf of the Board.
 This indemnification does not extend to conduct deemed by the Board of Directors to have been undertaken in bad faith or contrary to any rule or policy of the Corporation.
-As a condition of receiving indemnification, the indemnified person shall allow the Board to appoint counsel for him and shall agree to a coordinated defense to the extent deemed appropriate by the Board.
+As a condition of receiving indemnification, the indemnified person shall notify the Board promptly after being threatened with or subjected to legal action, shall allow the Board to appoint counsel for him, and shall agree to a coordinated defense to the extent deemed appropriate by the Board.
 Counsel appointed for the indemnified person may, at the discretion of the Board, be the same as counsel appointed to represent the Board and/or other indemnified persons.

 The Board of Directors shall have the power to make, alter, amend, and repeal the Bylaws of the Corporation.
 Notice of such proposed amending action by any member of the Board of Directors shall be forwarded to the Executive Director in time for the Executive Director to forward the proposal to all the Directors no later than two weeks before the meeting at which action will be considered.
 A majority vote of the legal votes cast will be required for any amendment to be adopted.